icgc-dcc/dcc-docs/docs/download/downloading_data.md

 3. Download and install score-client software on the AWS VM.
 Score-client download instructions [here](https://docs.icgc.org/download/guide/#installation-of-the-score-client))

 4. Next, you will need to obtain your access token to download data from AWS.
-Once your DACO application has been approved, use your OpenID (ie. the Gmail email address you specified in your DACO application) to log into [https://dcc.icgc.org/](https://dcc.icgc.org):
+Once your DACO application has been approved, use your OpenID (ie. the Gmail email address you specified in your DACO application) to log into [https://dcc.icgc.org/](https://dcc.icgc.org)

 ![Portal-Login](images/Portal_login.png)

-5. After successful authentication, you will know that you have Cloud Access to the controlled tier if the "Login link is replaced with a green cloud icon:
+5. After successful authentication, you will know that you have Cloud Access to the controlled tier if the "Login link is replaced with a green cloud icon

 ![DACO-Cloud-Access](images/daco-cloud-access.png)